Why you should use your CPF to pay for your housing loan

 The compounding effect of CPF withdrawn and accrued interest

-CPF OA compounds at 2.5% per annum; and depending on the length of time and the CPF OA monies that you withdrew to pay for your property, that impact can be significant.
-For example, if your HDB flat has a valuation of $500,000, you could have withdrawn around $12,000 for legal fees, stamp duties and home insurance from your CPF.
-You can also fund up to 20% of the property's valuation using CPF OA monies ($100,000).
+For example, if your HDB flat has a valuation of S$500,000, you could have withdrawn around S$12,000 for legal fees, stamp duties and home insurance from your CPF.
+You can also fund up to 20% of the property’s valuation using OA monies (S$100,000).

-The below chart shows how a property valued at $500,000 can be financed by a bank loan, and how much of the property can be paid using CPF.
+The below chart shows how a property valued at $500,000 can be financed by a bank housing loan, and how much of the property can be paid using CPF.

 Recall that you will start incurring CPF accrued interest once you start using CPF monies for property purposes.
-The interest accrued will be based on the amount you withdrawn and also interest that you would have earned if you had kept the money in CPF.
+The interest accrued will be based on the amount you have withdrawn and also the interest that you would have earned if you had kept the money in CPF.

 chart of CPF withdrawals and accrued interest to be refunded